Sub-Honours

 Coursework

-Jack Cole Laboratory and John Honey Teaching Laboratory are available to students and you are strongly encouraged to come into the School and use any of the School Labs physically where it is easier to talk to and get to know your peers and receive support.
-It is also the case that you must ensure that code submissions compile and run on School lab machines, unless otherwise instructed in the coursework specification.
+Students may use and are strongly encouraged to come into the School and use any of the School Computer Labs physically where it is easier to talk to and get to know your peers and receive support.
+It is also the case that you must ensure that code submissions compile and run on School lab PCs or teaching servers, unless otherwise instructed in the coursework specification.

-If you are working on your own machine, we expect you to backup your work regularly and at the very least every 24 hours.
-As a registered student, you have access to OnceDrive via Office365 which may suffice for many smaller projects.
+If you are working on your own computer, you are required to backup your work regularly and at the very least every 24 hours.
+As a registered student, you have access to OneDrive via Microsoft 365 which may suffice for many smaller projects.
+CS network home directories are accessbile via SSH on the teaching servers, from the University network.
+Distributed version control is another option for backing-up work.

 Demonstrator support is offered in-person only in our Labs for first year and second year.
 If you are unsure about the arrangements, please contact the relevant coordinator or lecturer.